DKenefake/MixingCut/README.md

 # More Info

-The MixingCut Solver is based on the ideas proposed by the following paper:
+The MixingCut is based on the ideas proposed by the following paper:

 ```bibtex
 @article{wang2017mixing,